Skip to main content

 Therapy in Southville, Bristol: South of the River, Close to Support

-South of the river, Southville has become one of Bristol's fastest-growing areas for private therapy.
-The neighbourhood's creative energy, young professional population, and independent character have drawn a new wave of therapists to BS3, and if you live or work south of the river, you no longer need to cross into Clifton or Redland to find experienced, accredited support.
+Therapy in Southville means experienced, accredited support south of the river, in one of Bristol's fastest-growing areas for private therapy.
+The neighbourhood's creative energy and young professional population have drawn a new wave of therapists to BS3, so if you live or work south of the river you no longer need to cross into Clifton or Redland.
+Individual sessions typically cost £60 to £80.

 Southville's artery is North Street, a stretch of independent cafes, shops, and community spaces that runs through the heart of the neighbourhood and into Bedminster.
 The area has a distinct identity: creative, community-oriented, slightly counter-cultural, and increasingly popular with people in their late 20s through to their 40s.
 The therapy community here reflects that.